UniversityOfSaintThomas/aws-cognito-docs/code-implementation-examples/groups-separation.md

          UserPoolId: !Ref CognitoUsers
          Description: "Standard Student Access"

     # 1d.
-Define the more groups as needed (This Documentation will only use Admin and GeneralUsers)
+Define more groups as needed (This Documentation will only use Admin and GeneralUsers)

     # 2a.
 DynamoDB Table storing the list of Admin emails
   AdminWhitelistTable: